-Dog Bowl Materials
+The 5 Best Dog Bowl Materials

 Melamine closely resembles plastic, but it is extremely hard and durable.
 It’s becoming popular as a material used to make plates and other kitchenware, including utensils and countertops.
-Most experts believe it’s safe as long as you don’t put it in a dishwasher or expose it to high temperatures that could cause some of the melamine to leech into food.
+Most experts believe it’s safe as long as you don’t put it in a dishwasher or expose it to high temperatures that could cause some of the melamine to leach into food.
 The hard surface is extremely durable, mildew resistant, and won’t allow bacteria to grow, so it makes a great choice for a dog food bowl as long as you wash it by hand.
 It’s also available in many shapes and colors.

 It is a little more expensive than plastic and is still harmful to the environment, but a single bowl can last the lifetime of your pet.

-- Related read: 10 Best Collapsible Dog Water Bowls in 2021
+- Related read: 10 Best Collapsible Dog Water Bowls

 Ceramic is another material used for dog bowls.
 It’s a baked clay that becomes extremely hard in the furnace.
 You can find it easily in your home by looking at your toilet.
 Stoneware, earthenware, and porcelain are all types of ceramics.
 The hard surface is resistant to scratches, so it won’t allow bacteria to grow, and it’s easy to clean and dishwasher safe.
-Ceramic doesn’t leech any chemicals into the food and is available in various colors, often with intricate designs.
+Ceramic doesn’t leach any chemicals into the food and is available in various colors, often with intricate designs.
 Because ceramics are often quite heavy, weight makes them perfect for dogs that like to push their food bowl around while they eat.

-Some dog bowls can be glass, and these are easy to clean, dishwasher safe, and won’t leech chemicals into the food.
+Some dog bowls can be glass, and these are easy to clean, dishwasher safe, and won’t leach chemicals into the food.
 The glass does not scratch easily, so it won’t grow bacteria, and if you handle it carefully, it is durable and can last the lifetime of your pet.
 You can also find glass bowls in multiple colors and shapes.

 The downside to the glass bowl is that, like ceramic, it’s extremely brittle.
 One accidental drop could smash the bowl and create tiny shards of glass that are hard to clean up.

 When choosing a new dog bowl, we highly recommend selecting stainless steel.
 Stainless steel is easy to clean and resistant to scratching.
 It’s durable enough to last the lifetime of your pet and is suitable for indoor and outdoor use.
 You can find metal bowls easily and at a reasonable price.
 The other styles are also great and will only require a little more care to avoid breaking them.
-The only type we would recommend avoiding is the plastic bowls.
+The only type we would recommend avoiding is plastic bowls.
 Plastic can leach chemicals and can also allow bacteria to grow, which could cause your pet to get sick.

 We hope you have enjoyed this look into the various materials used to create dog bowls and found a type you like the best.
-If we have helped you find your next pet bowl, please these five materials commonly used for dog bowls on Facebook and Twitter.
+If we have helped you find your next pet bowl, please share these five materials commonly used for dog bowls on Facebook and Twitter.

 Related Dog Reads: